godotengine/godot-docs/getting_started/introduction/key_concepts_overview.rst

           counterpart have names that end with "3D".

 Notice how nodes and scenes look the same in the editor.
-When you save a tree of nodes as a scene, it then acts as a single node, hiding its internal structure.
+When you save a tree of nodes as a scene, it then shows as a single node, with its internal structure hidden in the editor.

 Godot provides an extensive library of base node types you can combine and extend to build more powerful ones.
 2D, 3D, or user interface, you will do most